quickwit-oss/quickwit-datasource/README.md

 ## Configuration

 To configure the Quickwit datasource, you need to provide the following information:
 - The Quickwit API URL with the `/api/v1` suffix.
+If you have a Quickwiit local instance, set the host to `http://host.docker.internal:7280`
 - The index name.
 - The timestamp field name.
 - The output format of the timestamp field: only `unix_timestamp_secs`, `unix_timestamp_millis`, `unix_timestamp_micros`, `unix_timestamp_nanos`, `iso8601` and `rfc3339` are supported.